isomerpages/nlb-biblioasia/_jul-to-sep-2022/They Died for All Free Men: Stories from Kranji War Cemetery.md

 The panel at the western end of the Singapore Memorial, known as the Singapore (Unmaintainable Graves) Memorial, is dedicated to more than 250 casualties who had died in campaigns in Singapore and Malaya, but whose known graves in civil cemeteries could not be assured maintenance by the CWGC and which could not be transferred to Kranji due to religious reasons.[^13] Nearby, the Chinese Memorial in Plot 44 marks a collective grave for 69 Chinese servicemen who were killed by the Japanese in February 1942.

 ![](/images/Vol%2018%20Issue%202/Kranji%20War%20Memorial/Kranji%20Aerial%20Image_Weixiang_cropped_high%20res.png)

-An aerial view of Kranji War Cemetery and the Singapore Memorial. _Photo by and courtesy of Weixiang Schrödinger Lim._
+<div style="background-color: white;">An aerial view of Kranji War Cemetery and the Singapore Memorial. <i> Photo by and courtesy of Weixiang Schrödinger Lim.</i></div>

 #### **Soldiers of the Last Stand**